I Am Sober is a free app that helps you get some control back in your life.

 You may go out with the intention of drinking one glass of wine only to order and drink a whole bottle yourself.
 Or you may want a beer before going to bed and end up drinking the whole pack.

-Most people experience some form of behavioral issues if they are drinking excessively.
+Most people experience some form of behavioral issues if they struggle with alcohol abuse.
 For some people, this takes the form of aggression, irritability, recklessness, or mood swings.
 You may also start to experience behavioral issues when you aren’t drinking as your cravings kick in.

 One of the most common signs of alcoholism is increasing how much you drink.
-You may start to drink more throughout the week or drink more in each sitting, which can lead to binge drinking.
+You may start to drink more throughout the week or drink more in each sitting.
+Eventually, this can lead to binge drinking alcohol.

-Slowly increasing how much you drink not only contributes to behavioral issues and impulse control but also builds up a higher tolerance, which results in you needing to drink more.
+Slowly increasing how much you drink not only contributes to behavioral issues and impulse control.
+It also builds up a higher tolerance, which results in you needing to drink more.

 Most people who drink excessively tend to start noticing physical problems that are directly related to their drinking.
-You may be drinking more than you are eating, or you may be struggling with dehydration if you aren’t drinking enough water.
+You may be drinking alcohol more than you are eating.
+Or you may be struggling with dehydration if you aren’t drinking enough water.

 Many people also have stomach irritability and flushed skin and may either gain or lose weight.
 Drinking can also contribute to neurologic symptoms such as difficulty standing, unsteady walking, and numbness and tingling.